-- On [] ("Commencement Date"), amendments to the Securities and Futures Ordinance ("SFO") came into effect to provide for a new Part HIXIVA under the SFO giving statutory backing to one of the most important principles in the Rules Governing the Listing of Securities ("Listing Rules") on the Stock Exchange of Hong Kong Limited ("Stock Exchange").
-The provisions under Part HIXIVA impose a general obligation of disclosure of price sensitive, or "inside" information by listed corporations ("corporations"). - 2.
-These Guidelines are published by the Securities and Futures Commission ("SFC") under section 399 of the SFO to assist corporations to comply with their obligations to disclose inside information under Part IIIXIVA of the SFO.
+- 1. On 1 January 2013 ("Commencement Date"), amendments to the Securities and Futures Ordinance ("SFO") (Cap.
+571) come into effect to provide for a new Part XIVA under the SFO giving statutory backing to one of the most important principles in the Rules Governing the Listing of Securities ("Listing Rules") on the Stock Exchange of Hong Kong Limited ("Stock Exchange").
+The provisions under Part XIVA impose a general obligation of disclosure of price sensitive, or "inside" information by listed corporations ("corporations")1. - 2.
+These Guidelines are published by the Securities and Futures Commission ("SFC") under section 399 of the SFO to assist corporations to comply with their obligations to disclose inside information under Part XIVA of the SFO.
 However, they are not an exhaustive examination of the disclosure obligations as set out in the SFO nor can they be relied upon as an authoritative legal opinion.
-The obligations to disclose inside information depend upon the facts of each case and you should seek independent legal professional advice if you are in doubt. - 3.
+The obligations to disclose inside information depend upon the facts of each case. - 3.
 These Guidelines provide examples and discuss issues on particular situations to illustrate the SFC's views on the operation of the provisions as set out in the SFO.
 They do not have the force of law. - 4.
-As the definition of the new term "inside information" in Part HIXIVA of the SFO is the same as that of "relevant information" used in section 245 in Part XIII of the SFO in connection with insider dealing, the Guidelines have quoted the decisions of the tribunals in Hong Kong with regard to the meaning of "relevant information".
+As the definition of the new term "inside information" in Part XIVA of the SFO is the same as that of "relevant information" used in section 245 in Part XIII of the SFO in connection with insider dealing, the Guidelines have quoted the decisions of the tribunals in Hong Kong with regard to the meaning of "relevant information".
 The decisions of the tribunals in relation to insider dealing, and "relevant information" are relevant for the purposes of determining what constitutes "inside information" and may assist in determining when an obligation to disclose information arises under the SFO.
 For the avoidance of doubt, the Guidelines are intended to assist listed corporations and their officers to fulfil their obligations under Part XIVA.
 As the Guidelines do not concern the provisions of Part XIII and Part XIV other than the definition of "relevant information", they have no application to the operation of Part XIII and Part XIV of the SFO. - 5.
 Although the Guidelines summarise the key aspects of what has been viewed by the tribunals in Hong Kong as constituting "relevant information", it is important to recognise that the set of circumstances or events will not be the same in each case and every case turns on its own facts.
-Understanding the principles underlining the obligations will help listed corporations and their officers to comply with the disclosure requirements.
+Understanding the principles underlying the obligations will help listed corporations and their officers to comply with the disclosure requirements.
 This summary is not intended to be exhaustive, is included for guidance only, and may not represent the latest legal authority. - 6.
 The term "inside information" is used in the legislation because the provisions are concerned with information that is known to an officer, or "insider", of a corporation but not generally known to the market.
-The term "inside information" is also used in a similar context in the securities regulations of the European Union.
+The term "inside information" is also used in a similar context in the securities regulations of the European Union. - 7.
+The obligations to disclose inside information under Part XIVA of the SFO are separate and distinct from the disclosure requirements under the Listing Rules and those under the Codes on Takeovers and Mergers and Share Repurchases ("Takeovers Codes").

-&lt;sup>1 Where depositary receipts are issued, the corporation whose shares in respect of which the depositary receipts are issued is the listed corporation for the purposes of Part XIVA of the SFO.
+1 Where depositary receipts are issued, the corporation whose shares in respect of which the depositary receipts are issued is the listed corporation for the purposes of Part XIVA of the SFO.